corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 var otherNames = PersonNameElementArray.From("Margaret", "Nancy");
 ```

-The implicit conversion from `string` to `PersonNameElement` meant we avoided having to `new` elements explicitly, avoiding this kind of verbosity:
+The implicit conversion from `string` to `PersonNameElement` meant we avoided having to `new` elements explicitly.

+Although just syntactic sugar, it makes the code much more readable.
+Compare with this:

 *(don't add this - it is for comparison only)*
 ```csharp